 What constitutes a 'significant part' of the package is a bit of a grey area, but there are two main tests:

 - If the 'Other Tourism Service' constitutes over 25% of the cost of the package.
-This requirement provides accommodation businesses with the opportunity to review their pricing structure so that, where they provide a service alongside accommodation, the service is priced in such a way that comprises less than 25% of the overall cost to the customer, thus excluding the package from the regulations.
+This requirement provides accommodation businesses with the opportunity to review their pricing structure so that, where they provide a service alongside accommodation, the service is priced in such a way that it comprises less than 25% of the overall cost to the customer, thus excluding the package from the regulations.

 - If the 'Other Tourism Service' is deemed to be an 'essential element' of the package.
 It is important to note that even if the service is under 25% of the total cost, it could still be a ‘significant part’ of the package if it is deemed to be an essential element.
 This means that there is good reason to believe that the customer bought the package on the basis of this element.
 While this can be subjective, it is generally accepted that if the promotion of the package is based on the service, then it is an essential element, compared to where it is promoted as a 'bonus'.

 For example, if you sold a combination of accommodation and a round of golf as a 'weekend golf break', then the round of golf would be an essential element regardless of whether it was more than 25% of the total cost.
-However, if you simply said that use of a golf course was a benefit of staying at the hotel, this would probably be deemed not to be an essential element.
+However, if you simply said that use of a golf course was a benefit of staying at the hotel, this would probably not be deemed as an essential element.

 The other main exemption is that a package or Linked Travel Arrangement is not formed if the two different elements are purchased at least 24 hours apart.